Vidyalai/react-native-twilio-programmable-voice/README.md

 This module is not affiliated with nor officially maintained by Twilio.
 It is maintained by open source contributors working during their nights and weekends.

-Master branch has been tested on React Native 0.69.3
+Master branch has been tested on React Native 0.69.3 (only outgoing calls)

 - Android 5.7.2
 - iOS 6.4.3